HitomiTenshi/dekinai-legacy/README.md

 PM2 should now tell you to execute a line with sudo, do that to start dekinai with your server.

-If you want to be on the safe side, execute the `pm2 save` and `pm2 startup` commands as a different user with less privileges, then run the sudo line with an admin user.
+If you want to be on the safe side, execute the `pm2` commands as a different user with less privileges, then run the sudo line with an admin user.
 PM2 will then startup dekinai with that user.

 Make sure that the user with less privileges can still read / write to the upload and temp folders that are defined in your `config.json` if you do that.